GSA/service-delivery/README.md

 ## What we offer
 The Service Delivery team can pair our technical expertise with your programmatic expertise.
 You understand your organization, project’s goals, and problems you’re hoping to address – and we can support you in achieving those goals.
 We see our work as a partnership, and we’ll work together to navigate complexities and solve problems.
-- **Discovery.** All of our projects start with discovery.
-We need to understand user needs and pain points, program goals and objectives, and technical constraints.
+- **Discovery.** All of our projects start with discovery – so we can better understand user needs and pain points, program goals and objectives, and technical constraints.
 - **Digital service delivery.** We partner with teams to design, develop, and launch digital services.
 Depending on a project’s goals, our work might take the form of the following:
   - **Product management** to identify product vision, problem statement, goals, and roadmap to meet users’ needs;
   - **User research** to understand the needs of users to inform the design, priority, and development of solutions;